Vijay431/keypress-notifications/.github/CONTRIBUTING.md

 ### ESLint Configuration

-We use enterprise-grade ESLint rules:
+We use modern ESLint flat config with TypeScript rules:

 ```bash
 # Check linting